papadanku/RealityDocs/docs/source/technical/python/reference/bf2.rst

    .. py:method:: createHemiSphericalTrigger(object, callback, objName, radius, data=None)

-      Same as ``bf2.triggerManager.createRadiusTrigger``, except that instead of a spherical trigger region, the trigger region is a flat circle lying along the ground (yes, it's badly named).
+      Same as :py:meth:`createRadiusTrigger`, except that instead of a spherical trigger region, the trigger region is a flat circle lying along the ground (yes, it's badly named).

    .. py:method:: destroyAllTriggers()